miguelbalboa/rfid/README.rst

   #.
 Communication (Crypto1) with MIFARE Classic (1k, 4k, Mini).
   #.
 Communication (Crypto1) with MIFARE Classic compatible PICCs.
   #.
 Firmware self check of MFRC522.
+  #.
+Set the UID, write to sector 0, and unbrick Chinese UID changeable MIFARE cards.

 * **Partial**

   #.
 Communication with MIFARE Ultralight.
+  #.
+Other PICCs (Ntag216).

 * **Works not**

   #.
 MIFARE DESFire, MIFARE DESFire EV1/EV2, not supported by software.
   #.
-Communication with DES3 or AES, not supported by software.
+Communication with 3DES or AES, not supported by software.
   #.
 Peer-to-peer (ISO/IEC 18092), not `supported by hardware`_.
   #.
 Communication with smart phone, not `supported by hardware`_.
   #.
 Card emulation, not `supported by hardware`_.
+  #.
+Use of IRQ pin.
+But there is a proof-of-concept example.

 * **Need more?**

   #.
 If software: code it and make a pull request.
   #.
-If hardware: buy a more expensive like PN532 (supports NFC and many more, but costs about $15)
+If hardware: buy a more expensive like PN532 (supports NFC and many more, but costs about $15).

 .. _compatible ide: